Al Bateen Executive Airport: Government use

 Al Bateen's tenants include a UAE Naval Aviation helicopter squadron and the Abu Dhabi Police Department air wing.

 Passenger airlines and destinations

-Rotana Jet operates private jet services from the airport, having moved all scheduled commercial operations to Abu Dhabi International Airport Terminal 2 in October 2014.
+Rotana Jet operates private jet services from the airport, having moved all scheduled commercial operations to Zayed International Airport Terminal 2 in October 2014.

-Solar Impulse 2, a Swiss experimental solar powered aircraft, was given its final touches here in 2015.
+Solar Impulse 2, a Swiss experimental solar-powered aircraft, was given its final touches here in 2015.
 It used the airport as the starting point for its Around the World circumnavigation attempt.
 The aircraft took off on 9 March 2015 and flew to nearby Oman and then onwards to India.
 It was also used as the landing site for the final leg from Cairo to Abu Dhabi, landing July 25, 2016.